asterixdecortes/Threading_Sounds/README.md

 spring.datasource.url=jdbc:postgresql://localhost:5432/threading_sounds
 spring.datasource.username=ts_user
 spring.datasource.password=password
+spring.jpa.hibernate.ddl-auto=update
 ```

 Where:
 - url: the url where our database is hosted, by default PostgreSQL runs on port 5432
 - username: the user we created to access the database, this is important as to not to access it as an admin which can be insecure
 - password: password given to the user
+- jpa.hibernate: this will declare the way the database behaves.

 Once this is done, we can run in our terminal